 - 1 cup barbecue sauce

-- 4 slices bacon, cooked and crumbled
+- 4 slices bacon, cooked and crumbled (traditional or turkey bacon)

 - 1 cup Monterey Jack cheese, shredded

-- ½ cup green onion, sliced thin
+- ½ cup green onion, sliced thin (optional)

 - Preheat oven to 350 degrees F.